Prince77x/Modern-Application-Development-1/3. jinja 2 Template engine/2. Variables, Expressions & Basic Syntax in Jinja2/variable,expression and basic.md

-# 🧩 Jinja2 Variables, Expressions, and Filters
+f# 🧩 Jinja2 Variables, Expressions, and Filters

 ## 1️⃣ Variables in Jinja2